 The Center for Materials for Water and Energy Technology (M-WET) at The University of Texas at Austin is a US Government Department of Energy funded laboratory directed by Dr. Benny Freeman.
 In these sophisticated laboratories is where the EnergyX technology was born.
 EnergyX exclusively licenses a portfolio of patents surrounding LiTAS™ technology from The University of Texas, and continues to work closely with M-WET developing further ground breaking intellectual property.

 M-WET researches the understanding of fluids and materials to catalyze design of novel surfaces, highly selective solute / fluid interactions, mesoscopic structures, and membranes for energy applications.
-The innovative strategy bridges the chemistry, materials and process separation communities to.
+This innovative strategy bridges the chemistry, materials, and process separations communities.

 With a critical roadmap towards commercialization, EnergyX partnered with Membrane Technology and Research, Inc. (MTR), a world leader in the development and production of membrane-based separation systems, new membrane materials and processes, and refining industries.
 The company’ s product line is based on 20 years of in-house fundamental and applied research in the membrane separations area.
 This work has generated over 100 patents and numerous publications and presentations.

 EnergyX shares laboratory space with MTR’s administrative, research, and manufacturing headquarters located in Newark, CA. Partnering with MTR Labs gives EnergyX a world class research team developing membrane solutions for a wide range of applications for OEMs bringing expertise in membrane solution to diverse industry segments.

 Across our research partners labs the EnergyX team has a focused on disruptive materials and engineering systems to fundamentally transform the energy industry.